 Children will be taken into the Herbert Shiner main hall, if this is not affected.
-They will be cared for here, parent swill be able to collect form the Community entrance.
+They will be cared for here; parents will be able to collect form the community entrance.

-If children need shelter away from school St. Marys Church, North Street, Petworth GU28 0DD can be used.
+If children need shelter away from school: St. Marys Church, North Street, Petworth GU28 0DD will be used.

-Office staff take registers and visitor signing in books to playground, class teachers call registers.
+Office staff take 'grab bag', registers and visitor signing in books to playground; class teachers call registers.
+Teacher log register completed.
 All visitors are checked against signing in book.
 On site nursery calls own register on playground.
 Headteacher and Nursery Manager inform Site and Premises Manager.

-All parents informed by telephone, they are asked to collect their child/ren from their classroom (or where they have been housed).
-Class teachers to hand over child/ren, and record names of adult picking them up in their 'Weekly books'.
+All parents (and Governors) informed by Schools Buddy system; they are asked to collect their child/ren from their classroom (or where they have been housed).
+Class teachers to hand over child/ren, and record names of adult picking them up.
 No children to be allowed to leave unaccompanied.